Worked Example — United States — Congressional Term-Limit Vote Sequence (1995)

 The vote sequence allowed members of Congress to publicly register support or opposition to congressional term limits without producing an amendment proposal capable of advancing through the constitutional process.

-Because the amendment procedure terminates when one chamber fails to approve a proposal, the vote functioned as a long-duration closure signal for the amendment pathway during that institutional cycle.
+Because the amendment procedure terminates when one chamber fails to approve a proposal, the vote functioned as a closure signal for the amendment pathway during that institutional cycle.
 In practice, amendment proposals of this type are rarely revisited within the same congressional generation once a recorded floor vote has occurred.

 Public legitimacy pressure for rotation remained visible, yet the institutional architecture of Congress remained unchanged.